DynamicMetaFlow/p5js-in-class-exercise/README.md

 >"If `xPosition` is less than zero **OR** `xPosition` is greater than the width, change the direction of `xVelocity`."

-That reduced six lines of code with three.
+That reduced six lines of code to three.
 Not bad.

-Now that you have xVelocity working see if you can make yPosition do the same thing.
+Now that you have circle moving in the x direction (horizontally) see if you can write the code to make it work in the y direction (vertically).

 **Add code for `yPosition` that mimics the behavior we have created for `xPosition`.**

 If you copy the code for `xPosition` and replace `xPosition` with `yPosition` and `width` with `height` you should be able to complete this part.
 You will also need to create a variable `yVelocity`.

 #### Bonus

-**Right now the circle actually extends off the edge a little before bouncing off.
-Can you make it bounce when the edge of the circle reaches the edge of the canvas?**

-**Look up the function `random()` in the p5.js [reference](http://p5js.org/reference/) and see if you can set the initial values of `xVelocity` and `yVelocity` to a random number between 1 and 10.**

 **Use the `stroke()` and `fill()` functions to change the color of the circle.
 Can you change the color while its moving?
 When it hits an edge?**

+**Look up the function `random()` in the p5.js [reference](http://p5js.org/reference/) and see if you can set the initial values of `xVelocity` and `yVelocity` to a random number between 1 and 10.**

+**Right now the circle actually extends off the edge a little before bouncing off.
+Can you make it bounce when the edge of the circle reaches the edge of the canvas?**